Urinal: Automatic flush

 Automatic flush facilities can be retrofitted to existing systems.
 The handle-operated valves of a manual system can be replaced with a suitably designed self-contained electronic valve, often battery-powered to avoid the need to add cables.
 Older timed-flush installations may add a device that regulates the water flow to the cistern according to the overall activity detected in the room.
 This does not provide true per-fixture automatic flushing, but is simple and cheap to add because only one device is required for the whole system.

-To prevent false-triggering of the automatic flush, most infrared detectors require that a presence be detected for at least five seconds, such as when a person is standing in front of it.
+To prevent false-triggering of the automatic flush, most infrared detectors require that a presence be detected for at least ten seconds, such as when a person is standing in front of it.
 This prevents a whole line of automatic flush units from triggering in succession if someone just walks past them.
 The automatic flush mechanism also typically waits for the presence to go out of sensor range before flushing.
 This reduces water usage, compared to a sensor that would trigger a continuous flushing action the whole time that a presence is detected.

 Waterless urinals

-Since about the 1990s urinals have been available on the market that use no water at all.
+Since about the 1990s, urinals have been available on the market that use no water at all.
 These are called waterless urinals or flushless urinals.

 The first waterless urinal was developed at the end of the 19th century by the German-Austrian Wilhelm Beetz using an oil-based syphon with a liquid that he called Urinol.

 Waterless urinals can save between 15000 and 45,000 gal of water per urinal per year, depending on the amount of water used in the water-flushed urinal for comparison purposes, and the number of uses per day.
 For example, these numbers assume that the urinal would be used between 40 and 120 times per business day.

 Waterless urinals allow the collection of undiluted pure urine which can be used as a fertilizer.